Introduction to the Corporate Procurement Unit

 Given the diverse nature of our services, requirements are varied, ranging from low value, high volume purchases such as stationery and office supplies, through to high value capital works and other complex projects.

-The following list of procurement categories should provide an idea of the types of procurements that the Council regularly undertakes.
+The following list of procurement categories should provide an idea of the types of procurement that the Council regularly undertakes.

 Our Procurement Procedures and Regulations